eunomia-bpf/eunomia.dev/docs/others/ideas.md

 - Difficulty Level: Medium
 - Mentors: Tong Yu (<yt.xyxx@gmail.com>) Yusheng Zheng (<yunwei356@gmail.com>)

 bpftime already have a AOT compiler, we need more work to enable it run on embedded devices or as plugins.
+If you want to add map support for microcontrollers with AOT compiler, maybe you can write a c implementation, compile it and link it with bpftime AOT products.

 ### Goals and Objectives